 An average nurse anesthetist salary in Nebraska

-Nebraska CRNA salaries tend to be above the national average around $179k.
+Nebraska CRNA salaries are slightly below the national average around $179,450.

 Frequently Asked Questions